Related Links

 Gathering the Data

-1. To start this science fair project, you'll need to find a group of volunteers, and their parents, who are willing to take part in the experiments.
+1. To start this science fair project, you will need to find a group of volunteers, and their parents, who are willing to take part in the experiments.

-1. You'll need at least 6 people, including yourself, but more is better.
+1. You will need at least 6 people, including yourself, but more is better.
 An even number of volunteers works best.
 The volunteers' parents should not be included in this number.

 2. All the volunteers should be about your age.